BubbleWaffle/crypto-dashboard/README.md

 # Crypto Dashboard

+🚧 This project is a work in progress.

 Web application that uses the CoinGecko API to analyze cryptocurrency data.

 ## The application allows users to: